rutul24591/web-development/nextJS/Doc.md

 2. Metadata follows a top-down order, starting from the root level.
 3. When metadata exists in multiple places along a route, they merge together, with page metadata overriding layout metadata for matching properties.
 4. We cannot use of a metadata object and a generateMetadata() within a same component/Functions.
 Its either or.
-5. Will not work is use client components.
+5. Will not work in client components.(`use client` is used).
+Work around for suce scenario is to abstract client logic into separate component and import and call in parent component(where metadata can be configured).

 Title for routing metadata are of 2 types.
 One is string like "About me" or an object.
 Check the blog component and root layout